 Nonhuman primates remain critical in studies of vision, the neurosciences, infectious diseases, vaccines, and product safety testing.
 In recent years, they have become increasingly valuable as models of immunodeficiency virus infection and the neurodegenerative diseases associated with aging.

-Although they have been in steady decline in absolute numbers used in research since 1980, cats are still important models in the neurosciences and in the study of infectious diseases.
+Although the absolute number of cats used in research has been in steady decline since 1980, cats are still important models in the neurosciences and in the study of infectious diseases.

-Other species used in scientific research include goats, calves, horses, ferrets, armadillos, opossums, domestic and wild birds, reptiles, amphibians, fish, and invertebrates.
+Other species used in scientific research include goats, calves, horses, ferrets, armadillos, opossums, domestic and wild birds, reptiles, amphibians, other species of fish, and invertebrates.